Epitectus2223/chembl-ca2-pic50-alogp/README.md

-# Modeling human Carbonic Anhydrase II pIC50 using AlogP.
+# Modeling human Carbonic Anhydrase II pIC50 using AlogP

 The goal of this project is to model **pIC50** (inhibitory activity) using the molecular descriptor **AlogP**, and to assess whether this model can be used to estimate the inhibitory activity of new compounds.